Pachinko (novel): Book I (1910–1933): Gohyang/Hometown

-In the mid-1910s, Yangjin and Hoonie had a daughter named Sunja.
+In the mid-1910s, Yangjin and Hoonie have a daughter named Sunja.
 After her thirteenth birthday, she is raised by her mother Yangjin, her father Hoonie having died from tuberculosis.
 At age sixteen, Sunja is pursued by a wealthy fishbroker, Koh Hansu.
 However, she shows little interest in him until he saves her from an attempted sexual assault by three teenagers on her way home from the market, leading her to start trusting him.
 From that point on, Hansu spends weeks secretly meeting with her and sharing his stories of Osaka with her, with Sunja learning Hansu is a Zainichi Korean; therefore, knowing fluent Japanese when threatening the teenagers.
 After weeks of meeting her, Hansu goes with Sunja into the forest and sexually assaults her.
 That day marks the beginning of an abusive affair, where Hansu repeatedly uses her for sex, while Sunja believes they are meant to be married.
 Sunja becomes pregnant, after which Hansu reveals that he is already married but intends to keep her as his mistress.
 Ashamed, Sunja refuses to be his mistress and ends their relationship.
 Her mother finds out Sunja is pregnant, but Sunja keeps the baby's father's identity a secret.
 Yangjin discusses the matter with one of their lodgers, a Christian minister suffering from tuberculosis who she has been caring for since his arrival at her boardinghouse months prior.
 Baek Isak, the minister, believes he will die soon due to his many illnesses, and decides to marry Sunja to give her child a name and to give meaning to his life, as he believes that it is a sign from God to take care of Sunja and her future child.
 Sunja agrees, marries Isak, and travels to Osaka to live with Isak's brother and wife.
 In Osaka, Sunja is shocked to learn that Koreans are treated poorly: most are forced to live in a small ghetto and are only hired for menial jobs.
 Sunja's brother-in-law, Yoseb, insists on supporting the entire household on his salary.
 Still, Sunja and her sister-in-law Kyunghee come to learn he is in heavy debt due to paying for Sunja and Isak's passage to Osaka.
 To repay the debtors, a pregnant Sunja sells a watch Hansu had given her in Yeongdo.
 Yoseb becomes furious that the woman paid off the debt without consulting him and spends the whole night away.
 Meanwhile, Sunja gives birth to a son, Noa.